qwyjibojones/o2-pushbutton/openshift/bare-metal/README.md

   - Currently, OKD stores image, build, and deployment metadata in etcd.
 You must periodically prune old resources.
 If you are planning to leverage a large number of these resources, place etcd on machines with large amounts of memory and fast SSD drives.
 * **System Admin Knowledge** One will need to have some level of training in System Administration and bash scripting.
 * **Repos**
   - openshift-ansible This will be a checkout or tar ball of release-3.11.
+Repo can be found here [https://github.com/openshift/openshift-ansible](https://github.com/openshift/openshift-ansible)
-  - o2-pushbutton
+  - o2-pushbutton repo can be found here [https://github.com/ossimlabs/o2-pushbutton](https://github.com/ossimlabs/o2-pushbutton)

 * **wildcard NPE Certificate** We prefer that you have a valid wildcard NPE certificate that we can use.
 If this is in the format of a .p12 we will need to convert into a passwordless pem and key and have the CA available.